learn-co-curriculum/phase-4-rails-and-active-record-readme/README.md

 number corresponding to the timestamp of the last migration you ran.
 When you run `rails db:migrate` again, only migrations whose timestamps are greater than the schema's version number will run.
-So, the numbers at the beginning of the filenames of your migrations are required so ActiveRecord can be sure to run each of your migrations just once and in the proper order.
+So, the numbers at the beginning of the filenames of your migrations are required so Active Record can be sure to run each of your migrations just once and in the proper order.

 After running `rails db:migrate` we can see that our `db/schema.rb` file has